 Allow students the time and space to have full creative license over this process art!
 They might want to stamp the paint, brush it, drip it, or swirl it.
 Give them the freedom to explore and change their work as they go along.

 Aren’t these beautiful?!
-Each canvas is unique and stunning.
+Each painted canvas gift is unique and stunning.

 When the artists are finished creating, allow the canvases to dry.
 Be sure to print the child’s name and date on the back of the canvas for posterity.